Updates from the College

 - Limiting the overall number of people at a college location

-- New hand sanitizers installed in various high-traffic locations
+- Hand sanitizers installed in various high-traffic locations

-- New paper towel dispensers to augment air hand dryers
+- Paper towel dispensers to augment air hand dryers

 - Available restrooms are single-occupancy